lmc-eu/spirit-design-system/packages/web-twig/src/Resources/components/Header/README.md

 Or, feel free to write the controlling script yourself.

-👉 Check the [component's docs in the web package][web-js-api] to see the full documentation and API of the plugin.
+👉 Check the [component’s docs in the web package][web-js-api] to see the full documentation and API of the plugin.

 ## Accessibility Guidelines

 👉 The animation effect of this component is dependent on the `prefers-reduced-motion` media query.

-🌍 Although we don't need it yet, this component experimentally supports RTL languages (because just a single line had to be added to make it all work 🎉).
+🌍 Although we don’t need it yet, this component experimentally supports RTL languages (because just a single line had to be added to make it all work 🎉).

 ## Minimal Header